 Studs with sharp or jagged edges (such as the nylon studs commonly fitted to football boots) pose a serious danger to other players, particularly in the older age groups where there is more likelihood of children lying on the ground.
 Aluminium Safety Studs (which bear the BSI kite mark) are by far the safest studs to wear in Mini, Midi and Junior Rugby and your sports retailer should advise you of this if you state that the boots being purchased are for Rugby Union.

 Other makes of stud, such as nylon or nylon/aluminium football studs and "blade" or "cleat" type studs, are permitted by the RFU provided they are not worn or damaged in any way.
 Please note that all makes of stud other than Safety Studs (especially nylon studs) will wear with use to become sharp and pose a danger to other players.
 Referees carry out stud checks prior to games and will not allow boots with dangerous studs to be worn.

 The recommendation of the Club is that all players fit Safety Studs for Mini, Midi and Youth Rugby.
 The Club keeps a stock of Safety Studs and these are available for sale to players on Sundays.
-Please note that moulded rubber studs sometimes worn by younger children are acceptable footwear for Mini, Midi and Youth Rugby.
+Moulded rubber studs sometimes worn by younger children are also acceptable footwear for Mini, Midi and Youth Rugby.

 Missing studs can present a danger to the wearer and to others.
 The wearer can slip unexpectedly with possible injury.
 It is important that parents check their children's boots regularly for missing or loose studs.

-The RFU is running a long-term (going into its fourth year) trial scheme on the use of sports goggles at U13 and below.
+The RFU is running a long-term (going into its seventh year) trial scheme on the use of sports goggles at U13 and below.